GavinMilbank/GeorgeMilbank.github.io/content/topics/climate/index.md

 ---
 layout:     post
-title:      Climate - We reject the premise.
+title:      How We Think About Climate Change
 draft:      false
 date: 2022-01-01
 tags:
-    - Environment
     - Climate
 ---